-The facility's potential to emit has been estimated, however the greenhouse gas PTE is not an emission limit.
+The facility's potential to emit has been estimated, however the greenhouse gas PTE is not a new source review emission limit.
 The facility will not become subject to emission limits for GHGs unless a project triggers federal Prevention of Significant Deterioration requirements under Rule 810.